Building over or next to the network

 How close is close?

 How close to the public networks you build is dependent on the type of works, as well as the depth, size and function of the service.
 In general, works within 3 metres of the network need approval.
-However, permission for piles, including driven piles within 10 metres, may also need premission.
+However, permission for piles, including driven piles within 10 metres, may also be required.

-As a guideline, if you have confirmed that there is existing drinking water, wastewater or stormwater networks within your property and it looks like the works you are looking to undertake are within 3m of the network shown (drain, manhole etc) then it is strongly advised to contact the Wellington Water Land Development Team to discuss further via email: email@example.com
+As a guideline, if you have confirmed that there are existing drinking water, wastewater or stormwater networks within your property and it looks like the works you are looking to undertake are within 3m of the network shown (drain, manhole etc) then you are strongly advised to contact the Wellington Water Land Development Team to discuss further via email: firstname.lastname@example.org

 The Regional Standard for Water Services (Wellington Water's three waters network design guide) provides detail on clearance and foundation design considerations when considering building close to stormwater or sewer networks.